stacheboi/qb-phone/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>

 ## Dependencies
+- [racingusb](https://github.com/Boom1053/racingusb) - You can remove these edits if you don't want to use this
+- [passhack](https://forum.cfx.re/t/paid-dimboscripts-password-hack/4340860)  - You can use your own hack for the phone dongle
 - [qb-core](https://github.com/qbcore-framework/qb-core)
 - [qb-policejob](https://github.com/qbcore-framework/qb-policejob) - MEOS, handcuff check etc.
 - [qb-crypto](https://github.com/qbcore-framework/qb-crypto) - Crypto currency trading